Skip to Content

 While you’re at home, you should definitely make some patriotic red, white, and blue foods for you to snack on during the day.

 If you have young kids, you can turn this into a teaching moment too.
 Talk about the flag and what the red, white, and blue represent.
-If you need a little help with that, the American Legion very simply answers that (just click the link).
+If you need a little help with that, the American Legion very simply answers that.

 You can even talk about what the flag means to the country and to us as individuals, and what it means to defend the flag.